Skip to main content

 Over one quarter, their outbound sequences booked [X] qualified meetings and improved reply rate from about [X]% to [Y]%, tracked consistently in [CRM] with clean notes.

-Marketing and sales references land when they show judgment: when to pause a channel, refine targeting, push back on bad asks, or protect brand trust.
-Add one cross-team example with clear ownership.
+Marketing and sales references are most effective when they show judgment, such as pausing a channel, refining targeting, pushing back on unrealistic requests, or protecting brand trust.
+Include at least one cross-team example that shows clear ownership.

 See In practice